Are you looking for the best swaddle blankets for your baby? Comforting a newborn baby can be daunting for new parents.

 With so much choice, it can be a bit of a nightmare, knowing where to start.
 We developed this guide to help you know what to look for and what’s available out there.

 Check out our buying guide to find the best features for you and your baby’s needs.
 First, let’s check out our favorite swaddle blankets.

 Pros: Adjustable arms, 22 color options, allows hip flex, cooling fabric, easy diaper change

 Cons: Loud velcro, excessive fabric

 The Halo Sleepsack is the bestselling swaddle wrap online.
-It’s addressing a design concerns with using swaddlers.
-The best feature is the ability to choose how your baby’s arms are positioned.
-You can wrap them tight, leave the free or place beside baby’s face depending on their preference.
+It’s addressing design concerns with using swaddlers.
+The best feature is the ability to choose how you position your baby’s arms.
+You can wrap them tightly, leave them free or place beside your baby’s face depending on their preference.

-It’s made from a nice lightweight fabric to keep baby warm but not overheated.
-Baby’s hips are able to flex and kick to prevent displacement.
+It’s made from nice lightweight fabric to keep baby warm but not overheated.
+Baby’s hips can flex and kick to prevent displacement.
 You can use it as a sleep sack as baby grows.
 A great choice and comes in 22 different fabric designs and two sizes: newborn and small.

 aden + anais Classic Swaddle